All children are different, so how can you set portion sizes?

 My child’s growth has slowed down.
 Should I be worried?

 During the first year of life children grow very quickly.
-By their second year, your child’s growth will slow down quite a lot.
-As growth slows down, children need fewer calories and you may notice they are less hungry.
+By their second year, your child’s growth will slow down, as this happens they will need fewer calories and you may notice they are less hungry.

 Two year old children can have very erratic eating habits but continue to grow and be healthy.
 If your baby or toddler is ill, their weight gain may slow down for a while, but it usually returns to normal within 2-3 weeks.

 My child never stops running around so will these portions be enough?

-Encouraging activity in young children is a great way to help them to gain confidence and learn new skills.
-It also helps to develop good ‘active lifestyle’ habits early in life.
+Encouraging activity in young children is a great way to help them to gain confidence, develop strong bones and muscles and learn new skills.
+It also encourages good ‘active lifestyle’ habits early in life.

 National guidelines encourage toddlers to be active for at least 180 mins (3 hours) throughout the day – including light activity such as standing, moving around, rolling and playing, as well as more energetic activities such as skipping, hopping, running and jumping.

 Some very active children may need slightly larger portion sizes, but this is not always the case.
-Using the portion size guidance and checking on how your child is growing (height and weight) over a period of time will help you feel more confident about suitable amounts of food to give for your child.
+Offering regular meals and snacks, using the portion size guidance and monitoring how your child is growing (height and weight) over a period of time will help you feel more confident about suitable amounts of food to give for your child.

 How will I know my child has had enough?

 It’s important to recognise when your child is hungry and when they are full.
 Signs that your child is feeling full include them shaking their head, saying ‘no’, ‘all done’ or ‘get down’.
 If they’ve eaten and start playing with food or dropping it on the floor this might also be a sign they’re full.

 If you are concerned about your child and would like more specific advice, contact your Health Visitor.